MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/index.md

 ### MSIX deployment

-MSIX is a Windows app package format that combines the best features of MSI, AppX, App-V, and ClickOnce to provide a modern and reliable packaging experience to all Windows apps.
+MSIX is a Windows app package format that combines the best features of MSI, .appx, App-V, and ClickOnce to provide a modern and reliable packaging experience to all Windows apps.
 The MSIX package format preserves the functionality of existing app packages and install files in addition to enabling modern packaging and deployment features to Win32, WPF, and Windows Forms apps.

 ![MSIX Icon](images/MSIX-App-Package.ico)